Bill3621/best-extension-ever/README.md

 ## Description

-This browser extension randomly displays furry femboys on the screen at random intervals.
+This browser extension randomly displays furry femboys on the screen at random intervals by fetching random images from an API.

 ## Features